emieczkowski/geoclidean_framework/README.md

 To generate the OOOD dataset, run cells in Expt1_OddOneOut_Dataset.ipynb

 ### Dataset Structure

+Data will appear in the /data folder.
+Each subfolder corresponds to a different generative concept/rule.

 ### Train VGG baseline Models

 To create the train-test split and evaluate baseline CNNs, run cells in Expt1_OddOneOut_CNN.ipynb